FDI Sessions

 Overview/Synopsis:

-FDI and all National Dental Associations (NDAs) have a duty to advocate for population wide measures that reduce sugar consumption such as sugary drink industry levies, restrictions on junk food and drink advertising and sponsorship, and water only schools and health care facilities.
-The role of NDAs is clear, all must act with urgency to advocate for these evidence based polices.
+FDI and all National Dental Associations (NDAs) have a duty to advocate for population-wide measures to reduce sugar consumption, such as levies on sugary drinks, restrictions on junk food and drink advertising and sponsorship, and implementing water-only policies in schools and healthcare facilities.
+The role of NDAs is clear: they must act urgently to promote these evidence-based policies.

-Come along to hear from experienced campaigners, measures that can be taken to address the sugar industry.
-Also, hear from other NDAs about their experience with their own sugar advocacy journeys, how best we can undertake multisectoral action to reduce sugar consumption and what can be the most effective, context specific policy and advocacy frameworks that NDAs can adopt to convert evidence into tangible actions."
+Join us to hear from experienced campaigners about measures that can be taken to address the sugar industry.
+Additionally, listen to other NDAs share their experiences with sugar advocacy, discuss how we can best undertake multisectoral action to reduce sugar consumption, and explore the most effective, context-specific policy and advocacy frameworks that NDAs can adopt to translate evidence into tangible actions.

 Learning Objectives of The Session: